The EZ Guide to Getting Your Piece of the Holiday Pie

 A Deeper Look at Holiday Spending

 If you want to optimize your holiday marketing strategy, evaluate your consumers’ behavior and holiday spending habits.
-To uncover this information, let’s take a look at the when, what and how of consumer holiday shopping behavior.
+To uncover this information, let’s take a look at three important components of consumer holiday shopping behavior: When, What, and How.

-Today, nearly half of small business shoppers start their gift buying before November 1.
-Once the trick-or-treat bags, ghosts and goblins retire to the basement, the wallets come out, and the gift-buying extravaganza begins.
-Don’t wait until the turkey gobbles to begin promoting your products.
-Start now and plan to promote as early as November 1st so that you can capture the large majority of first-in-line shoppers.
+In fact, nearly half of small business shoppers start their gift buying before November 1.
+Once the trick-or-treat bags, ghosts, and goblins retire to the basement the gift-buying begins.
+Don’t wait until the turkey gobbles to begin promoting your products and services.
+Plan to promote as early as November first so that you can capture those excited first-in-line shoppers.

-This is good news for you.
 Consumers love small businesses, and they prefer quality and a diverse selection rather than the same brands the big box stores carry.
-Take advantage of this trend, and focus your marketing on the quality of your goods and your unique selection.
+Take advantage and focus your marketing on the quality of your goods, your unique selection, and your expertise.

-Also, take advantage of Small Business Saturday, the day that falls between Black Friday and Cyber Monday.
+Also, take advantage of Small Business Saturday over the weekend between Black Friday and Cyber Monday.
 Small Business Saturday was started by American Express in 2010, and it celebrates small businesses, encouraging consumers to “shop small.”
-Last year, spending on Small Business Saturday topped $15.4 billion.
+In 2018 spending Small Business Saturday topped $17.8 billion.

 Start Early and Plan

-Hopefully, by now, your inventory is fully stocked to prepare for the holiday season.
-The next step is to work on your marketing campaigns.
-Develop your marketing strategy now, and outline exactly what your campaigns will look like and what resources you will need to execute them.
+Hopefully your inventory is fully stocked in preparation for the holiday season.
+The next step is to work on your marketing campaign by outlining exactly what your campaign will look like and what resources you will need to execute.

 Here are some questions to answer as you are mapping out your plan: